Generic Name: rifapentine (rif-a-PEN-teen)

 - For oral dosage form (tablets):

-- Adults and children 12 years of age and older—600 milligrams (mg) twice a week with an interval of not less than three days (seventy-two hours) between doses.
-Rifapentine must be taken with other medicines to treat tuberculosis.
+- Adults and children 12 years of age and older—600 milligrams (mg) 2 times a week with an interval of not less than 3 days (72 hours) between doses.
+Then, 600 mg once a week taken for 4 months with isoniazid or other medicines.

 If you miss a dose of rifapentine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.